 The INVESTIGATE menu has the following options:

-- Events view: The Events view provides a toolbar to refine the data set and a list of events with a focus on raw data.
+- Events: The Events view provides a list of events with a focus on raw data.
 You can browse a simple list of events, a detailed list, and a log list.
-You can search for events, open a selected event in the Event Analysis view, view a reconstruction of the event and conduct event analysis, and configure Events view preferences.
+You can search for events, open a selected event in the Event Analysis view, view a reconstruction of the event, conduct event analysis, and configure Events view preferences.

-- Malware Analysis: The Malware Analysis view enables analysts to analyze certain types of file objects to assess the likelihood that a file is malicious.
-Malware Analysis is an automated malware analysis processor designed to analyze certain types of file objects (for example, Windows PE, PDF, and MS Office) to assess the likelihood that a file is malicious.
-Using Malware Analysis, the malware analyst can prioritize the massive number of files captured in order to focus analysis efforts on the files that are most likely to be malicious.
+- Malware Analysis: Malware Analysis is an automated malware analysis processor designed to analyze certain types of file objects (for example, Windows PE, PDF, and MS Office) to assess the likelihood that a file is malicious.
+Using Malware Analysis, you can prioritize the massive number of files captured in order to focus analysis efforts on the files that are most likely to be malicious.

 The Configure view enables Threat Intel (content) personnel to configure data sources and inputs to NetWitness Suite in one convenient location.